kelseywwwt/pp_jbh/README.md

 2. For my game title: keep Petit Prince or change to Little Prince?

    Keep 'Petit Prince' because I'm french.
-3. For levels background: design manually a background image or set a background color and just add decorations individually.
+3. For levels background: design manually a background image or set a background color and just add decorations individually?

     Set a background color(30, 28, 72) and add decorations manually.
     It would be too complicated to use a Mario Bros. method.
     My background is simple enough.
+4. For levels: game in levels or infinite?

+   Infinite game (technically finite but the end is far).
+   Levels are too complicated for the little time I have left.
+   This also means I gave up the different planets pictured in the book.
+5. For obstacles: asteroids move or static?
+1 or 2 kinds of asteroids?

+   Asteroids are static.
+It's more fun and difficult in this long game.
+   Only one asteroid.
+Too complicated to add another one.

 ### Difficulties:
 - Design: